Manual Installation¶

 3. Allow memory lock¶

-Override systemd configuration by running sudo systemctl edit elasticsearch
+Override systemd configuration by running sudo systemctl edit elasticsearch and add the following lines:

 [Service]